Why thousands of Illinois families are choosing Dallas-Fort Worth

 Four‑Season Balance and Cool Shoulder Months

-You lose that “just right” spring and fall that New Yorkers are used to, the 60–70° days that last for weeks, with low humidity and a crisp breeze.
+You lose that “just right” spring and fall that Illinois residents are used to, the 60–70° days that last for weeks, with low humidity and a crisp breeze.
 Texas has shoulder seasons, but they’re shorter, and you often jump more quickly between “chilly” and “warm” without long stretches of ideal, windows‑open weather.

 Short, Contained Heat Waves

 Instead of two or three serious heat waves a summer, you get a long warm season where high heat is the default, not the exception.
 You adapt to weeks of 95–100°F being normal, with humidity in many regions making it feel hotter and keeping nights warmer.
-Outdoor life shifts to mornings and late evenings in a way New Yorkers aren’t used to.
+Outdoor life shifts to mornings and late evenings in a way Illinois families aren’t used to.

-You trade coastal storms and nor’easters for more frequent, sometimes intense thunderstorms that can bring hail, damaging winds, and, in some areas, tornado risk.
-Instead of worrying primarily about snow totals and subway service, you start paying attention to severe thunderstorm watches, lightning, and short‑notice flood advisories.
+You trade frequent winter storms and long stretches of cold for more frequent, sometimes intense thunderstorms that can bring hail, damaging winds, and, in some areas, tornado risk.
+Instead of worrying primarily about snow totals, ice on Lake Shore Drive, and school closures, you start paying attention to severe thunderstorm watches, lightning, and short‑notice flash-flood advisories.

 Occasional Smoke vs. Sustained Heat Stress